Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning

 \section{Abstract}

 This work presents a machine learning approach to optimize the \gls{ee} in a multi-cell wireless network.
 This optimization problem is non-convex and its global optimum is difficult to find.
-In the literature, either simple but suboptimal approaches or optimal methods with high complexity and poor scalability are proposed.
-In contrast, we propose a machine learning framework to approach the global optimum.
+In the literature, either simple but suboptimal approaches or optimal methods with high complexity are proposed.
+In contrast, we propose an unsupervised machine learning framework to approach the global optimum.
 While the \gls{nn} training takes moderate time, application with the trained model requires very low computational complexity.
 In particular, we introduce a novel objective function based on stochastic actions to solve the non-convex optimization problem.
-Besides, we design a dedicated \gls{nn} architecture for the multi-cell network optimization problems that is permutation-equivariant.
-It classifies channels according to their roles in the \gls{ee} computation.
-In this way, we encode our domain knowledge into the \gls{nn} design and shed light into the black box of machine learning.
-Training and testing results show that the proposed method without supervision and with reasonable computational effort achieves an \gls{ee} close to the global optimum found by the branch-and-bound algorithm.
+Besides, we design a dedicated \gls{nn} architecture \InterferenceNet for the power allocation problems in the interference channel that is permutation-equivariant.
+We encode our domain knowledge into the \gls{nn} design and shed light into the black box of machine learning.
+Training and testing results show that the proposed method without supervision and with reasonable computational effort achieves an \gls{ee} close to the global optimum found by the branch-and-bound algorithm and outperform the \gls{sca} algorithm.
 Hence, the proposed approach balances between computational complexity and performance.

 \glsresetall